-At 0600WST the State Oil Pollution Committee held an emergency meeting.
-As the spill was likely to affect the coast of WA, the committee mobilised its resources to deal with the spill.
+At 0600WST the State Oil Pollution Committee held an emergency meeting and mobilised its resources to deal with the spill as it was likely to affect the WA coast.

-During the morning National Plan and industry oil pollution equipment was activated by the State Committee and sent to Jurien Bay from Fremantle, Geraldton, Bunbury, Albany, Esperance, Dampier and Port Hedland.
+During the morning, National Plan and industry oil pollution equipment was prepared and sent to Jurien Bay from:

-The Harbourmaster and Deputy Harbourmaster from Dampier Port Authority arranged for pollution equipment to be brought by helicopter from a number of off-shore production facilities in the northwest and transported south to Jurien Bay.
+The Dampier Port Authority arranged for pollution equipment to be brought by helicopter from a number of off-shore production facilities in the northwest, and transported south to Jurien Bay.

 Esso Australia dispatched 80,000 litres of concentrate dispersant to Western Australia on 21 July, 15,000 litres on the BP charter aircraft and the remaining 65,000 litres by road transport.

 An overflight at first light on Monday 22 July revealed an extensive slick spread very thinly over the water some 55 nm in length, five nm at its widest point, tapering to 100 metres near where the Kirki was under tow.

 The closest point of approach by oil to the foreshore was 4.5 nm at a position just south of Jurien Bay.